shubham2873/Frontend-Course/README.md

 # HTML-Course
 - Full HTML Course
+- Full CSS Course
 - Open the index.html file to get all the files in a sequence manner.
-- Please open the file in text editor to get all the codes.
+- Open the file in text editor to get all the codes.